Mitranim/gulp-statil/readme.md

 ## Options

-`options` are passed directly to statil.
+`options` are passed directly to Statil.